pedrobritx/rss_scraper/README.md

 # RSS Scraper

-This project is a simple RSS Scraper built with HTML, CSS, JavaScript, and Python.
+This project is an RSS Scraper built with HTML, CSS, JavaScript, and Python.

 ## Project Structure